sadhanapatil0397/Face_detection/README.md

 # Face_detection
-face detection using AI models
+Face detection using AI models.
+This is python base project.